-If you are making the small business election, do not make the addition here, make it on the 140-SBI tax return.
+If you are making the small business election and this addition is directly related to small business income reported on

+Form 140-SBI, do not report the addition on Form 140, enter the addition on Form 140-SBI.

 Enter the total amount of depreciation deducted on your federal return.
 If you make an entry here, you should also take a subtraction on line 26.
-To figure how much you should subtract, see the instructions for line 26.
+To figure out how much you should subtract, see the instructions for line 26.